Take tabs from parent windows and arrange them in layouts of tiled sub-windows.

 To move or resize a tiled layout, first hide the layout, then move or resize the parent window, and then show the layout again.

 Dragging the borders between two tiles will resize both tiles.
 Resizing of tiles is limited by minimum width and minimum height constraints.

 There are options to configure the window margins for tiles for different operating systems.

 On initial installation:

-• The top margin is 0px for Windows, Linux and Mac OS X.
+• The top margin for tiles is 0px for Windows, Linux and Mac OS X.

-• The left/right/bottom margin is either 7px for Windows or 0px for Linux and Mac OS X.
+• The other (left/right/bottom) margins for tiles with toolbars are 7px for Windows or 0px for Linux and Mac OS X.

 Please e-mail: email@example.com

 Distributed under the GNU General Public License version 2.